How to Make Business Decisions for a Wonderful Life

 A printer came to me with a dilemma.
 One of his customers wanted to buy his family printing business and turn it into an in-house print-design department.

-Since he had the only print shop in his small town, he felt a responsibility to stay independent and serve the community, just as his parents did before him.
+Since he owned the only print shop in his small town, he felt a responsibility to stay independent and serve the community, just as his parents did before him.
 Yet the offer was lucrative, and he was flattered.

-The customer also wanted the printer to lead the in-plant and build up the department.
+The customer also wanted the printer to lead the new in-plant and build up the department.
 They would buy his business AND hire him.

 making business decisions for a happy life